 Once the structural integrity of a home has been restored through proper foundation repair, it’s important to replace any damaged mortar using a technique called “tuckpointing” or “repointing.”
 Just patching over splitting walls or cracked bricks will leave a home vulnerable to water penetration, meaning anything that is done will simply be a cosmetic patch that will fail over time.

-Tuckpointing is a technique used by masons to fill gaps between mortar and brick by chiseling out the existing mortar and adding new cement.
+Tuckpointing is a technique used by masons to fill gaps between mortar and brick by chiseling out the existing, damaged mortar and adding new cement.
 The new material is color-coordinated to match the brick so that your repair looks seamless and natural.
-In worst-case scenarios, removing damaged or cracked bricks and replacing them with new, matching bricks.
-This not only restores the look of a foundation or façade, it also protects a home from the elements.
+In worst-case scenarios, tuckpointing will include removing damaged or cracked bricks and replacing them with new, matching bricks.
+This not only restores the look of a foundation or façade, but it also protects a home from the elements.

 At USS, tuckpointing is included with foundation repair and not a stand-alone service.
 We don’t want to waste our customer’s money with a service that will fail over time.
 If you notice cracking or other brick issues, contact USS for a free evaluation of your home’s foundation.Request a Free Evaluation

 Garage Lintel Repair

 The lintel above a garage door is usually the longest in a house.
 Typically made out of metal and covered by exterior bricks, some span as many as 18 feet across.
-Long lintels like this are particularly vulnerable to failure over time because of the great deal of weight they have to be strong enough to properly distribute all the weight above them.
+Long lintels like this are particularly vulnerable to failure over time because of the great deal of weight they have to distribute above them.
 Early signs of garage lintel failure include cracked bricks or cracked exterior walls above the garage opening.
 As the damage progresses, the lintel will start to visibly sag.